SAP-archive/cloud-platform-iot-starterkit/src/hardware/README.md

-We have successfully used the HCP IoT Services on
+We have successfully used the SAP Cloud Platform Internet of Things on
 * Desktop Systems
 * Smart Phones
 * [iOS] (./iOS)